wbbaddons/Tims-PackageServer/README.md

 Tim’s PackageServer
 ===================

-Tim’s PackageServer is a lightweight, node.js based packageserver for [WoltLab Community Framework](https://github.com/WoltLab/WCF).
+Tim’s PackageServer is a lightweight, node.js based package server for [WoltLab Community Framework](https://github.com/WoltLab/WCF).

 How to use?
 -----------